rockettheme/docs/Docs/joomla/templates/oculus/INDEX.md

 ![][oculus]

 Based on the Gantry framework, Oculus includes an extensive list of features.
-Custom styling for RokSprocket's layout types and 3rd party K2 styling are also included, amongst many other features.
+Custom styling for RokSprocket's layout types and Third party K2 styling are also included, amongst many other features.

 Requirements
 -----